mysrcs/hugooooo/content/alpha-details.md

 Some notable features which are still under development in the alpha period
 include:

-- First-class support for user groups/organizations.
+- First-class support for user groups/organizations
-- A web-based workflow for submitting and reviewing patches on lists.sr.ht.
+- A web-based workflow for submitting and reviewing patches on lists.sr.ht
-- Full data autonomy, including account data import/export data, account deletion, and username changes.
+- Full data autonomy, including account data import & export, account deletion, and username changes

 The "beta" label is used on our
 [bug trackers](https://todo.sr.ht/trackers/~sircmpwn?search=sr.ht) to indicate